psksvp/HSDS/book3.md

 times his age.
 We were anxious only over how they were going to have their duel.

-# Chapter 30 – Part 3 On the next day, in front of everybody Han Qianye
-first explained the agreement of the past, cornering Yang Jiaozhu so that he could not deny his promise, and then he presented his request.
+On the next day, in front of everybody Han Qianye first explained the agreement of the past, cornering Yang Jiaozhu so that he could not deny his promise, and then he presented his request.
+To everybody’s surprise, he wanted to fight against Yang Jiaozhu inside the ‘bi shui han tan’
-To everybody’s surprise, he wanted to fight against Yang Jiaozhu inside the ‘bi shui han tan’ \[bluish green water cold pool\] on the Brightness Peak to decide victory or defeat.
+\[bluish green water cold pool\] on the Brightness Peak to decide victory or defeat.

 As he said that, everybody was shocked.
 The water of ‘bi shui han tan’ was really cold, penetrating the bones.
 Even in the heat of the summer